 CAD 101 : Computer Aided Drafting

 This course develops fundamental skills in forming, presenting, and interpreting ideas and concepts using a graphic language.
 The course provides practice in the use of freehand sketching and Computer Aided Drafting (AutoCAD) topics, including engineering geometry, orthographic projection, auxiliary and section views, fasteners and isometric pictorials.
 The course also covers the use of Standards, Specification and Geometric Tolerancing.
 Students in this course are expected to be computer literate.
-Two class hours and three laboratory hours per week.
+Two lecture hours and three laboratory hours per week.
+Instructional Support Fee applies.
 Note: Utilizes Windows based software Mac versions available.
-Competency met: Technical Literacy (8.0) Fall, Spring, Summer.
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Fall, Spring, Summer

 - Produce freehand sketches of a variety of shapes and objects.